zaclummys/apex-by-example/classes/README.md

 > [!WARNING]
 > Although you can use getters and setters to access private instance variables, it is not always recommended.
 If a variable is private, it is usually because you want to encapsulate its value and behavior.
 In that case, consider whether a getter or setter is necessary or if it would be better to provide a method that performs some action based on the variable value.

-Uses for private instance variables include:
-- ✅ Complex classes where you want to encapsulate the data and behavior.
-- ✅ Classes that require validation or transformation of data before accessing it.
-- ✅ Classes that require complex logic to access or modify the data.

 ### Instance Methods